 Sometimes the term part G of a graph is also used.
-We call graph G a part of the graph G[V,U] if $V(G'') \subseteq V(G')$ and $U(G'') \subseteq U(G')$.
+The graph G is called the part of the graph G[V,U] if $V(G'') \subseteq V(G')$ and $U(G'') \subseteq U(G')$.
 In terms of the oriented graph, some arcs of the graph G are simply missing.
 Similarly, an undirected sub-graph is determined.

 The design of concepts described in the previous two sections of this guide must begin with the identification of the elements of the system W. Two structural units can be separated from graphs - a vertex and an arc.
 Let us consider first the case where the vertex of the graph G is chosen as an element of the system.
-We now determine the effects of the \oplus - and \oplus -effects on the vertices, i.e., on the elements of the system W. Determining the effects of \oplus and \oplus requires the addition of a special significance function π to the vertices of the graph G. The action has already been mentioned in the previous two sections of the guide, that the credentials in the system must increase as a result of the \oplus effect and decrease as a result of the \oplus effects.
+We now determine the effects of the \oplus -and \oplus -effects on the vertices, i.e., on the elements of the system W. Determining the effects of \oplus and \oplus requires the addition of a special significance function π to the vertices of the graph G. The action has already been mentioned in the previous two sections of the guide, that the credentials in the system must increase as a result of the \oplus effects.

 We need to define saturation indicators, or whatever we call them, credentials for the elements α of each subset of H from W. To get this, we need to set up an initial set of credentials for W, as well as a framework how to express \oplus and \ominus effects.